hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

     and "other".
 This can be omitted only if `parallels_tools_mode` is "disable".

--   `ssh_username` (string) - The username to use to SSH into the machine once the OS is installed.

 ### Optional:

 -   `boot_command` (array of strings) - This is an array of commands to type